microspectrometer/dev-kit-2020/README.md

 ## SPI master writes to SPI slave
 - [ ] continue copying in from
 > `/cygdrive/c/chromation-dropbox/Dropbox/design files and protocols/circuits/pcb design/eagle/projects/Chromation/20150807_SPI_Wand/doc/design on paper/Communication With FLIR Ex-Series Camera.txt`
-    -SimMCU transmits to WandMCU:
+- `simBrd` transmits to `mBrd`:
-        -SimMCU pull WandMCU !SS low
+    - `simBrd` pull `mBrd` `!SS` low
-        -SimMCU sends byte
+    - `simBrd` sends byte
-        -WandMCU receives byte in SPI hardware buffer -when one byte is received, hardware triggers interrupt and WandMCU reads byte from SPI buffer -SimMCU pulls WandMCU !SS high (allowing slave to use its MISO pin as a GPIO)
+    - `mBrd` receives byte in SPI hardware buffer
+    - when one byte is received, hardware triggers interrupt and `mBrd` reads byte from SPI buffer
-        -example: SimMCU requests a frame of data
+    - `simBrd` pulls `mBrd` `!SS` high (allowing slave to use its MISO pin as a GPIO)

-    -WandMCU transmits to SimMCU:
+- `mBrd` transmits to `simBrd`:
-        -example: SimMCU is waiting to receive a frame of data -SimMCU is polling MISO
+    - example: `simBrd` is waiting to receive a frame of data
+    - `simBrd` is polling MISO
-            -MISO goes low when the frame is ready -(check that control of MISO is automatically given to the SPI hardware module when the WandMCU is put into slave mode)
+        - MISO goes low when the frame is ready
+        - (check that control of MISO is automatically given to the SPI hardware module when the `mBrd` is put into slave mode)
-        -SimMCU pulls !SS low
+    - `simBrd` pulls `!SS` low
-            -WandMCU is automatically placed into SPI slave mode -MISO output is controlled by SPI hardware -SimMCU loads a byte of garbage into its transmit buffer -this starts a transmission
+        - `mBrd` is automatically placed into SPI slave mode
+        - MISO output is controlled by SPI hardware
+    - `simBrd` loads a byte of garbage into its transmit buffer
+        - this starts a transmission
-            -eight bits of garbage are sent to the slave -the slave transmits eight bits of frame data at the same time -the slave needs to prepare the next byte as soon as it knows the previous one has been sent -SimMCU keeps SS low
+        - eight bits of garbage are sent to the slave
+        - the slave transmits eight bits of frame data at the same time
+        - the slave needs to prepare the next byte as soon as it knows the previous one has been sent
+    - `simBrd` keeps `!SS` low
-        -SimMCU reads the byte received from the slave -SimMCU loads another byte of garbage into its transmit buffer -this start another transmission
+    - `simBrd` reads the byte received from the slave
+    - `simBrd` loads another byte of garbage into its transmit buffer
+        - this start another transmission
-        -SimMCU continues this until it has read a full frame (784 pixels * 2 bytes per pixel = 1568 bytes) -SimMCU checks the frame to make sure it was received correctly -not sure how to do this -- want to do a checksum?
+    - `simBrd` continues this until it has read a full frame (784 pixels * 2 bytes per pixel = 1568 bytes)
+    - `simBrd` checks the frame to make sure it was received correctly
+        - not sure how to do this -- want to do a checksum?
-        -SimMCU requests a new frame from the WandMCU
+    - `simBrd` requests a new frame from the `mBrd`

 # UART SPI